Direct answers, on the record.

 Is The Anti-AI Brain an anti-AI book?

 No. The foreword opens with the sentence "I wrote parts of this book using the exact machines I am warning you about."
 The book argues that AI is a pharmakon — a tool that is medicine or poison depending on the dose — and the 30-day protocol is the dosage guide.
-The author builds with AI every day and has trained more than 1,500 AI operators.
+The author builds with AI every day and has trained more than 1,500 professionals and AI users.
 The argument is that you can use AI harder than most people without losing the cognitive tissue AI consumes in most people.

 Is this an AI detox, and what does "AI detox" mean here?